Solar Panel Feed-In Tariff (FIT) Scheme

 To find out more about the solar Feed-in Tariff scheme, or any other financial incentives for energy efficiency home improvements, don’t hesitate to get in touch.
 One of our qualified assessors can visit your property to conduct an assessment and suggest the best system for your home.

-*This an estimated amount based on a 4kWp solar PV system if installed in London between 1st July 2016 – 30th September 2016 and EPC rating of D or above.
-This was taken from http://www.energysavingtrust.org.uk/domestic/solar-panels and is correct as of September 2016.
+*This an estimated amount based on a 4kWp solar PV system in London eligible between 1st January 2017 – 31st March 2017 and EPC rating of D or above.
+This was taken from www.energysavingtrust.org.uk and is correct as of February 2017.